Ancestral Rivers of the World

 land masses would converge to form the super-continent Pangaea.

-become the United States and the continent of Africa.
+would become the United States and the continent of Africa.
 As the

 content of Africa closed in, there were a couple of island arcs

 (similar to today’s Aleutian Islands) that crumpled into North

 America as well as the final collision with Africa.
-The resultant crumpling of the
+The resultant

-were three distinct phases of mountain building within this process.
+Mountains.
+There were three distinct phases of mountain building

 In the Taconic event, the earth’s crust was broken